-The ultimate aim of teaching is for everyone to be satisfied with the individual progress.
-I support an incremental approach in which the basis needs to be worked on before complex phenomena are introduced.
-At the end of a course learners should be able to use the subject matter on their own in various situations instead of simply reproducing the content.
-My current position as research assistant gave me the opportunity to hold many different courses and methodological seminars on intermediate and graduate level.
+The ultimate aim of teaching is for everyone to be satisfied with their individual progress.
+I support an incremental approach in which the basic needs to be worked on before complex phenomena are introduced.
+At the end of a course, learners should be able to use the subject matter on their own in various situations instead of simply reproducing the content.
+My current position as research assistant allowed me to hold many different courses and methodological seminars at intermediate and graduate levels.

 Introduction to Linguistics